Philip Anthony-Rodriguez

-Philip Anthony-Rodriguez (born March 10, 1968) is an American actor known for his roles on Jake 2.0 as Kyle Duarte, the voice of disc jockey Maurice Chavez in the 2002 video game Grand Theft Auto: Vice City, and as Jetstream Sam in the 2013 video game Metal Gear Rising: Revengeance.
+Philip Anthony-Rodriguez is an American actor known for his roles on Jake 2.0 as Kyle Duarte, the voice of disc jockey Maurice Chavez in the 2002 video game Grand Theft Auto: Vice City, and as Jetstream Sam in the 2013 video game Metal Gear Rising: Revengeance.

 Early life

-Anthony-Rodriguez was born March 10, 1968, to Puerto Rican parents Maximo and Veronica (née Burgos) in Brooklyn, New York City.
-The youngest of five children, he began acting, singing, and doing voices when he was very little.
+Philip Anthony-Rodriguez was born in Brooklyn, New York City to Puerto Rican parents Maximo and Veronica (née Burgos).
+The youngest of five children, he began acting, singing, and doing voices when he was young.
 At age 11, he started working with Acting by Children, a young people's performing group in New York City founded by Jeanne Niederlitz.
 As a result of his talent and look, the management group Niederlitz and Steele signed him and began representing him in talent auditions.
-Philip began working almost immediately and has been a busy working actor for over four decades.
-Raised in a bilingual household has enabled Philip to work in the business in both English and Spanish.
+Anthony-Rodriguez began working almost immediately and has been a busy working actor for over four decades.
+Being raised in a bilingual household has enabled Anthony-Rodriguez to work in the business in both English and Spanish.

 Career

-In November 1990, Philip originated the role of Ritchie Valens in the musical Buddy: The Buddy Holly Story.
+In November 1990, Anthony-Rodriguez originated the role of Ritchie Valens in the musical Buddy: The Buddy Holly Story.
 He provided the voice of the male version of protagonist SPARTAN-B312 in the 2010 video game Halo: Reach.
 He is the voice of Jetstream Sam in Metal Gear Rising: Revengeance.
 He also played Dr. Evans in Madea's Big Happy Family.
 He recurred for six seasons as Ruben Enriquez in the ABC Family television series The Secret Life of the American Teenager.
 He played Nelson in film The Ode and had a guest role on the Disney Channel show Hannah Montana in 2009 and played Michael Grant in Castle in 2010.
 In 2011, he guest-starred on the Disney Channel show Shake It Up (season 1, episode 18: "Model It Up") as designer Napoleon Fontaine and in 2013 on Modern Family in the episode "The Big Game", and in 2014 as Mr. Eloquence on Real Husbands of Hollywood.
 Anthony-Rodriguez voices the role of Nick Mendoza in the video game Battlefield Hardline.
 In 2015, he was announced as the voice of the Imperial Inquisitor, the Fifth Brother on the Disney XD animated series Star Wars Rebels.